betorvs/sensu-hangouts-chat-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -L, --descriptionLimit int         The maximum length of the description field (default 1500) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}") -h, --help                         help for sensu-hangouts-chat-handler
+  -A, --annotations-as-link string   Parse Check.metadata.annotations as link to post in Hangouts Chat. e. prometheus_url -L, --descriptionLimit int         The maximum length of the description field (default 1500) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}") -h, --help                         help for sensu-hangouts-chat-handler